What is Usability Testing?

 This stage includes deciding who your ideal participants will be, developing a detailed recruiting questionnaire, and determining a plan of action to begin seeking and evaluating participants.

 Test materials prep helps you to decide what actions you’ll want participants to take within your product, and the types of outcome you’re working toward.
 Then you will need to design the test environment (which could be remote or in-person at your offices).

 For this stage, you will need to design the actual environment where you will be conducting your tests.
 Usability test methods include lab testing (in-person at your offices) and remote testing (where participants can log in to your test from anywhere).
 You will need to choose which type of test makes sense for your team’s goals and needs.

 5. Conducting the test

 Here you will run your usability test with your participants.
 One tip offered in the IEEE paper is to conduct dry-run tests beforehand with your team.
 Dry-run tests are a good way to learn ahead of time if there will be any problems in collecting and recording data.
 It is also an opportunity to uncover any issues with your product before your participants do.

 Here your team will study all data gathered from your usability test to glean critical insights and actionable intelligence on how to improve your product’s usability.

 Finally, you will share your usability tests’ findings with relevant stakeholders across your team, to earn buy-in to proceed with your suggested improvements.

-Why Product Managers Need to Be Conducting Usability Testing
+Why do Product Managers Need to Conduct Usability Testing?